 - Impartiality and Neutrality: Ombuds staff are neutral, impartial, third-party resources for University employees and graduate students.
 They do not take sides for or against any individual, cause, or position.

 - Informality: The office provides informal assistance only.
 It cannot initiate formal investigations, proceedings or disciplinary processes, nor can it adjudicate cases or change/set aside any rule, policy, or administrative decision.
-It is designed to complement—rather duplicate—existing grievance procedures.
+It is designed to complement—rather than duplicate—existing grievance procedures.

 The Ombuds reports to University leadership on general trends and patterns of complaints without breaching confidentiality so that problems can more effectively be prevented from escalating or recurring.